isc-krakshith/InterSystems-Broadsea/README.md

   ```Shell
   docker-compose exec broadsea-atlasdb psql -U postgres -f "/docker-entrypoint-initdb.d/200_populate_source_source_daimon.sql"
   ```
-* Next, call the follwoing API in your browser to refresh the values in the atlas front-end:
+* Next, call the following API in your browser to refresh the values in the atlas front-end:
 ```"http://127.0.0.1/WebAPI/source/refresh/"```

 * Click on the Atlas link to open Atlas in a new browser window